First Time User? Sign Up Now

 Signs or symptoms caused by the tumor may begin before the cancer is diagnosed and continue for months or years.
 It is important to talk with your child's doctors about signs or symptoms caused by the tumor that may continue after treatment.

-Treatment for childhood central nervous system embryonal tumors may cause side effects.
+Treatment for childhood medulloblastoma and other central nervous system embryonal tumors may cause side effects.

 For information about side effects that begin during treatment for cancer, see our Side Effects page.